litlep-nibbyt/john/README.md

 ### Example usage (JSON -> noun) [[Video](https://youtu.be/uwjh7rOz-5I)]
 When given an example JSON tape, the `+reparse` generator generates the code for the hoon reparser of that JSON.
-The code can then be stormed under an arm in the user's project.
+The code can then copy and pasted into the user's app.

 We start with this example JSON from the spotify API: